ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 ### Arch Linux via pacman

-The `geth` package is available from the [community repo][geth-archlinux].
+The Geth package is available from the [community repo][geth-archlinux].
 It can be installed by running:

 <br>
 ```shell